Permutation groups arising from pattern involvement: Group classes

 Atkinson and Beals~\cite{AtkBea1999,AtkBea2001} investigated \emph{group classes,} or \emph{group closed sets,} i.e., permutation classes in which every level is a permutation group.
-They determined the eventual behaviour of level sequences of group classes, and we rephrase their result in Theorem~\ref{thm:AtkBea-asymptotic} below.
-In this description, $\symm{n}^{a,b}$ denotes the group of all permutations in $\symm{n}$ that map each one of the intervals $\interval{1}{a}$ and $\desc{n}(\interval{1}{b}) = \interval{n-b+1}{n}$ onto itself and fix the points in $\interval{a+1}{n-b}$.
+They determined the eventual behaviour of level sequences of group classes, and we rephrase this result in Theorem~\ref{thm:AtkBea-asymptotic} below.
+As the theorem reveals, the level sequence of any group class eventually coincides with one of only a few possible sequences of permutation groups, which we call \emph{stable sequences.} In this description, $\symm{n}^{a,b}$ (for $n \geq a+b$) denotes the group of all permutations in $\symm{n}$ that map each one of the intervals $\interval{1}{a}$ and $\desc{n}(\interval{1}{b}) = \interval{n-b+1}{n}$ onto itself and fix the points in $\interval{a+1}{n-b}$.
 Note that $\symm{n}^{1,1}$ is the trivial subgroup of $\symm{n}$.
-(Since we are only concerned about the eventual behaviour of the level sequence, it does not matter how $\symm{n}^{a,b}$ is defined when $n < a + b$.)
+(Since we are only concerned about the eventual behaviour of the level sequence, it does not matter how $\symm{n}^{a,b}$ is defined when $n < a + b$, so we may just take $\symm{n}^{a,b} := \symm{n}$ in this case.)